Cross-Country Ski Sizing

 Waxable Classic Skis

-A Waxable Classic ski can be used in all types of snow conditions and when wax properly will be the fastest and most efficient option.
-Waxable Classic skis use kick or "grip" wax on the base of the ski under and in front of the skiers foot (kick zone) and glide wax on the tips and tails.
-Most nordic ski racer prefer to use waxable skis because it gives when the ability to make adjustment based on snow condition and temperature.
+A Waxable Classic ski can be used in all types of snow conditions and when waxed properly will be the fastest and most efficient option.
+Waxable Classic skis use kick or "grip" wax on the base of the ski under and in front of the skier's foot (kick zone) and glide wax on the tips and tails.
+Most Nordic ski racers prefer to use waxable skis because it gives when the ability to make an adjustment based on snow conditions and temperature.

 Waxless Classic Skis

-A Waxless Classic skis is a popular options because they do not require a lot of maintenance to perform efficiently.
+A Waxless Classic ski is a popular option because they do not require a lot of maintenance to perform efficiently.
 A waxless classic ski may use a fish scale or crown pattern or skin material in the "kick zone" which allows the skier to grip the snow and glide the other ski forward.
-Waxless Classic skis provide grip in a variety of snow conditions, making them the best option for skier who want to "grab and go" and no worry about waxing.
+Waxless Classic skis provide grip in a variety of snow conditions, making them the best option for the skier who wants to "grab and go" and not worry about waxing.

 Note: You can still wax the glide zones of your waxless classic ski with glide wax, this will allow the ski to glide faster and further.